microsoft/immersive-reader-sdk/js/samples/azure-function-csharp/Readme.md

     ![](images/azid2.png)

+4. Go to the **Search resources** textbox in the top of the Azure portal.

-4. Search for **Immersive Reader** resource, click on the listed resource.
+    Search for **Immersive Reader** resource and click on the listed resource.

     ![](images/azid3.png)